boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Additional Information:
 : See the TCP Option Kind Numbers registry at {{IANA-TCP}}.
 : See {{!RFC9293}} for the general definition of TCP options.
+: The tcpOptionsFull IE deprecates the tcpOptions IE (209) that was initially defined in {{?RFC5102}}.

 Reference:
 : This-Document